 - Non Qualified Mortgages are not riskier loans

-- But these loans is often called out of the box
+- But these loans are often called out of the box

 - Non-QM Loans do not fit the Qualified Mortgage lending guidelines and the complexity of the Qualified Mortgage guidelines

-- Mortgage rates and fees is slightly higher for Non QM lenders than QM Lenders
+- Mortgage rates and fees are slightly higher for Non-QM lenders than QM Lenders

 - This is due to the limited liquidity the lender has to sell their loans on the secondary market

 - Also due to the lack of protection that QM Loans offer

 - Non-QM Loans cannot be sold to Fannie Mae and Freddie Mac

 - Are normally sold to other secondary markets to private investors or held by the lender under their own portfolio

 Qualified Mortgage requires a mandatory waiting period after bankruptcy and foreclosure in order for a home buyer to qualify for a mortgage.